noahplacke/gandon-ramsay-report/index.md

 A project by Jerry Che, Jose Guerrero, Riley Moynihan, Noah Placke, Sarah Teng, & Palmer Wenzel

 For our final project this semester, we are creating a recipe GAN that generates recipes consisting of a list of ingredients and a list of instructions to go with those ingredients.
-As such, we have divided the project into two components: the Ingredients GAN and the Instructions RNN.
+As such, we have divided the project into two components: the Ingredients GAN and the Instructions n-grams.

 ## Data Preprocessing